LangatD/scores-app/README.md

 - **Frontend**: Kept the UI simple with basic HTML/CSS for usability.
 Added auto-refresh to the scoreboard.
 - **Error Handling**: Basic validation for scores (1-100) and form inputs.

-## Additional Features (If I Had More Time)
-- Add login functionality for admins and judges using sessions and password hashing.
-- Implement responsive design for better mobile support.
-- Add the ability for admins to manage users (add/edit/delete).
-- Include a history of scores per user on the judge portal.

 ## Publicly Accessible Link
 - Since this is a local project, deploy it to a hosting service (e.g., GitHub Pages for static files or a PHP hosting service) to get a public URL.